 There has been considerable debate as to the best method of consuming cannabis; on one end, you will find the smokers who take comfort in their daily puff, while on the other, you will find the health-conscious advocates of eating magic brownies, cookies, or just about anything culinary that creatively incorporates weed.

 One thing is for certain, however: these two camps know the difference in how your body processes smoked weed versus edibles.
 Smoking cannabis heats it up to a high temperature of 800 °C, causing a precursor compound called tetrahydrocannabinolic acid (THCA) to convert into Delta-9-tetrahydrocannabinol (Delta-9-THC).
 Delta-9-THC, a psychoactive molecule, then travels through the body from the lungs to the user’s bloodstream and lastly to the user’s brain, which can all take place in a matter of minutes.
 Weed smokers then experience a high of about two to three hours, and during this short period, they may feel calm, relaxed, and introspective.
 It is worth noting that Delta-9-THC is different to Delta-8-THC, although the effects are similar.
+The two cannabinoids have the same molecular structure, however, Delta 9 is significantly more potent than Delta 8, which can cause psychoactive effects, such as intensified visual and auditory sensations.
+Delta 8 is mostly distinguished with relaxing properties and helps with several medical conditions like stress, anxiety, chronic pain, etc. This and many more benefits explain the wide availability of a variety of products in online stores like https://www.drganja.com/delta-8-thc as well as in physical shops and pharmacies.
+Cannabis products exist in different forms, from edibles to vapes and tinctures.
 You can click here to learn more about Delta-8-THC.

 Eating cannabis safely, on the other hand, involves heating it to the much lower temperature of 150 °C and dissolving the activated tetrahydrocannabinol (THC) into a fatty or oily base.
 The body processes ingested Delta-9-THC differently from a smoked chemical compound, metabolizing it through the liver before its entry into the bloodstream.
 In the process, the Delta-9-THC converts into an even stronger chemical compound called 11-Hydroxy-Δ⁹-tetrahydrocannabinol (11-oH-THC).
 It manifests in a high that takes longer to hit compared to smoked THC, but lasts from four to eight hours and with a much greater intensity.